 Master classes with young and emerging artists are also an integral part of the work of the group in North America and abroad.
 Through their curated repertoire master classes and lecture-recitals that highlight living composers, the trio encourages the discovery of Canadian and American songs.

 During the 2018-19 season the trio will be performing these stories of women's lives on a program titled “Expectations and Desires” in London, UK, Reykjavik, Iceland, throughout Alberta and Washington State, and in their hometowns of Toronto, ON and Lewisburg, PA.
 The Canada Council for the Arts recently awarded Women on the Verge a tour and circulation grant to support their tour of Western United States and Canada in Fall 2018.

-In October, Women on the Verge will be featured on NW Focus Live on KING 98.1 FM in Seattle, WA.
-With 250,000 listeners, this program will highlight Blue of the Distance and will also be available in video format after the show.
-They will present master classes at the Guildhall School of Music and Drama, Iceland University of the Arts, the Universities of Alberta, Calgary and Lethbridge.
-In collaboration with the Faculty of Music at the University of Toronto, the trio will also be producing the first Canadian version of the Sparks and Wiry Cries songSLAM, an event that encourages the collaboration, creation and performance of new art song in a competition format with $2000 in prize money.
+In October, Women on the Verge was featured on NW Focus Live on KING 98.1 FM in Seattle, WA.
+With 250,000 listeners, this program highlighted Blue of the Distance and will also be available in video format after the show.
+They will present lecture recitals and master classes at the Guildhall School of Music and Drama, Iceland University of the Arts, and the Universities of Alberta, Calgary and Lethbridge.
+In collaboration with the Faculty of Music at the University of Toronto, the trio has recently produced the first Canadian version of the Sparks and Wiry Cries songSLAM, an event that encourages the collaboration, creation and performance of new art song in a competition format with $2000 in prize money.